Gameplay

 -

-Sword of Justice is the default brand option.
-It has a massive 10 second duration (13 seconds if the boss doesn’t move out of its AoE), and a very long range, allowing it to be safely applied from a distance.
+Sword of Justice has a massive 10 second duration (13 seconds if the boss doesn’t move out of its AoE), and a very long range, allowing it to be safely applied from a distance.
 Insane duration/CDR ratio, can be precast.
+No Para and Very slow to cast.

 -